jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 E.g.: sudo apt-get install python-requests python-sphinx wmctrl libssl-dev libffi-dev libzmq-dev libxml2-dev libxslt1-dev zlib1g-dev python-tk
 </pre>

 Hint: You can safely ignore other warnings (other mentioned problems).
-What you cannot ignore are ERRORS.
-In this unlikely case something is wrong in general.
-Please contact us please.
+In the unlikely case something is wrong in general --- please contact us.

 Now, go back to your browser: https://localhost:8080/?auto_refresh=true  You should see this: